ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

     pip install -e .

-Consider creating a fork of the repository if you want to eventually push a contribution to the offical PyAnsys repository.
+Consider creating a fork of the repository if you want to eventually push a contribution to the official PyAnsys repository.

 .. https://docs.github.com/en/get-started/quickstart/fork-a-repo